Skip to Content

 IV.
 Cognate Courses

-One cognate course should be chosen from some field other than mathematics.
+One cognate course should be chosen from a field other than mathematics.
 Almost any field is acceptable, but the course must be at the 300+ level and should have significant mathematical content, at least at the level of Math 215.
-A list of suggested courses is available online, but in all cases approval of an advisor is required.
+A list of suggested courses is available online, but in all cases, approval of an advisor is required.